mr-possible/book-review-site/README.md

 - Once you have openend the project (preferrably in VS Code), then open your Terminal.

+- Make sure you have `php` and `composer` installed on your machine.

+- Once above is installed, please run `composer install`.
+This will generate `vendor` folder.

-- After you have openend the terminal, type `alias sail='./vendor/bin/sail'`.
+- Open the terminal, type `alias sail='./vendor/bin/sail'`.

 - This will ease the process of using sail everytime you want to perform anything further.

+- Copy the contents of `.env.example` file into a new `.env` file.

 - Next, just type `sail up -d`.

+- Run `php artisan migrate`.
+This should populate your database and make tables.

 - This will start all the containers that are provided with laravel project in the background.